arthurgassner/swissenergy-frontend/docs/eda.md

 ### Missing data

-How about missing data?
+How about missing[^2] data?
 Do we have all the rows between the first datetime and the last?
 Let's check.

+[^2]: By _missing_, I mean that the ENTSO-E did _not_ send data corresponding to some specific hours.

 ```python
 import plotly.express as px